quoclong20222428/victorsport-ecommerce-ui/README.md

-# Justplay Sportswear - E-Commerce Website
+# Victor Sport - E-Commerce Website

-A modern, high-performance, and responsive e-commerce web interface built for **Justplay Sportswear**, an athletic apparel and sportswear brand.
+A modern, high-performance, and responsive e-commerce web interface built for **Victor Sport**, an athletic apparel and sportswear brand.

 ---